nissejokke/platformer2/README.md

 Platformer
 -----

+Use keyboard arrows to make the creatues run around.
 Experimenting with game physics on html canvas.
-Use keyboard arrows to run around.

 ![Platformer screenshot](./platformer2.gif)